Dr. luke Bobo / Dr. Rita Holmes-Bobo

 • KU Black Alumni Network: Mike and Joyce Shinn Leaders and Innovators Award

-Rita Holmes-Bobo is the co-owner of Pursuing the Greater Good LLC.
-She has successfully launched and led diversity, equity and inclusion efforts in fast-paced, complex organizations.
+Rita Holmes-Bobo, co-owner of Pursuing the Greater Good, LLC earned her Doctorate in Law and Policy (LP.D) from Northeastern University (Aug.
+2024).
+She has successfully launched and led initiatives, programs, and community efforts in fast-paced, complex organizations.
 In concert with organizational leadership, she has facilitated collaborations with internal and external groups to achieve meaningful results.
-Ms. Holmes-Bobo has been responsible for strategic planning, addressing small and large organizational challenges, and developing positive relationships with cross-functional teams and community stakeholders.
+Dr. Holmes-Bobo has been responsible for strategic planning, addressing small and large organizational challenges, and developing positive relationships with cross-functional teams and community stakeholders.

 Rita has volunteered with non-profit organizations in various roles including as board president.
-Additionally, she has served as the CEO and as the EVP of Diversity, Equity and Inclusion for non-profits.
+Additionally, she has served as the CEO of a non-profit, the leader of Marketing and Communications functions, and as the organizational leader of Diversity, Equity and Inclusion functions.

-She earned an MBA and B.S. from the University of Kansas; and achieved designation as a Certified Diversity Executive (CDE) from the Institute of Diversity.
+She has also earned an MBA and B.S. from the University of Kansas; and achieved designation as a Certified Diversity Executive (CDE) from the Institute of Diversity.

 Community Involvements